Return to top

 Notes

-• Use the sauté feature to cook the vegetables prior to adding the broth.
+• Sauté the Vegetables: I use the sauté feature to cook the vegetables before adding the broth to bring out their flavor.

-• Turn off the instant pot and then deglaze the bottom of the instant pot by scraping all the vegetable bits off the bottom of the pan.
-This adds a rich flavor to the broth.
+• Deglaze the Pot: I turn off the Instant Pot and scrape all the vegetable bits off the bottom.
+This adds a rich depth of flavor to the broth.

-• Do not add all the artichokes or red peppers until the risotto has cooked in the instant pot.
-You will stir these in after the risotto is done cooking.
+• Add Artichokes and Red Peppers Later: I don’t add all the artichokes or red peppers until the arborio rice has finished cooking.
+I stir them in after the risotto is done.

-• Save a few red peppers and artichokes for garnish.
+• Save Some for Garnish: I always save a few red peppers and artichokes to use as a garnish when serving.

-• If all the liquid hasn’t been absorbed continue to stir.
-It will thicken as you stir.
+• Stir Until Thickened: If all the liquid hasn’t been absorbed, I continue stirring.
+The risotto will thicken as I stir.

 Nutrition